 Double the points if the video takes advantage of what video does best… tap emotion.
 Make the audience laugh, make them cry, make them think a little… you’ve just re-energized the whole event.

-I can’t tell you what video to do here.
+I can’t tell you what type of video to do here.
 It’s obviously dependent on what your event is all about.
 We’ve done a bunch of videos for Alverno College.
 They host several events every year and use videos to feature their amazing students and generous donors.

-The piece of advice I will give you is the timing of when to play it.
+The piece of advice I will give you is the timing of when to play the video.
 Show it when you’re trying to reengage the audience.
 If there’s a point in the program when you want them to pay special attention, that’s the time to show your video.

 This is especially effective for businesses taking part in trade shows.
 Highlight things that happened that day, then promote what’s taking place the next day.
 Use it as a tool to get people to your trade show space.